mabamano/CVPro_Competition_Kit_V2/README.md

 • After installation, go to **System Preferences > Security & Privacy**, and allow the system extension if prompted.
 • Restart your Mac and then reconnect the device.
 • Check if the port `/dev/cu.SLAB_USBtoUART` appears in the Arduino IDE under **Tools > Port**.

-# 🔧 CVPro Bot Construction Process
-The Construction process for the CVPro Competition Kit can be found at the link below: [Vimeo Link](https://vimeo.com/1064673881/494deecb76?share=copy)

 ## Contact
 - Contact us via [Email](mailto:support@meritus.ai)